kautharhilmyz/laravel-5.1-with-basic-auth/readme.md

 ## Laravel PHP Framework With Basic Authentication

 This repository come with basic authentication for Laravel 5.1.11 as the fresh Laravel checkout didn't include all the required files by default.

 Features:
-1- Register New User
+- Register New User
-2- Login / Logout
+- Login / Logout
-3- Reset Password using Local Fake Email
+- Reset Password using Fake Local Email

 ## Instruction

-Checkout and install composer using "composer install" command.
+Checkout and install composer using `composer install` command.

 ## Laravel PHP Framework